Coalition Member ACTions

 For SHM's annual meeting in 2019, there is a diagnostic reasoning track with topics including Stump the Professor, pitfalls and myths in diagnosis, and a presentation of how hospitalists make diagnoses.

-Society to Improve Diagnosis in Medicine (SIDM) – The Society to Improve Diagnosis in Medicine catalyzes and leads change to improve diagnosis and eliminate harm from diagnostic error.
+The Society to Improve Diagnosis in Medicine catalyzes and leads change to improve diagnosis and eliminate harm from diagnostic error.
 They work in partnership with patients, their families, the healthcare community, and every interested stakeholder.
 SIDM is the only organization focused solely on the problem of diagnostic error and improving the accuracy and timeliness of diagnosis.
 Among their activities:

 DEM2018: Innovating to Improve Diagnosis